rkim208/Hello-World/README.md

 Hi Casuals!

-i like to play games in my spare time
+I like to play games in my spare time
+My Favourite game franchise is bioshock and bioshock 1 being my favourite game